Equivariant Trees and Partition Complexes: -trees

 \begin{example} Let $G = \set{1,i,-1,-i}$, and $A = \set{x,ix,y,-y,iy,-iy}$ as in \cref{atree ex}.
 None of the $A$-trees from \cref{atree ex} or \cref{atreemap ex} may be endowed with a $G$-action such that the $A$-labeling is $G$-equivariant.
 However, consider the following relabeling of the trees from \cref{atreemap ex}:

 We have additionally named the edges of the tree to indicate the $G$-action.
 There is an arrow between these two trees in $\mathcal T^G(A)$.

 However, if we had only collapsed the edge labeled by $d$ on the left, the resulting tree would not have a compatible $G$-action, and thus would not be a $G$-tree.
-We thus observe that we must collapse an entire orbit of inner edges. \end{example}
+We must collapse an entire orbit of inner edges to get a $G$-action on the quotient tree. \end{example}

 \begin{example} With a slight modification, the map from \cref{Gtree ex} is also a map of elementary layered $A$-labeled $G$-trees.
-With $G$ and $A$ as before, consider the following trees:
+Consider the following trees:

 For readability, we have dropped the names of the edges indicating the action by $G$; however, the action is just as it was previously.
 Additionally, this map is between layered trees, as the arrow simply collapses the layer 1 on the left.
 Finally, these trees are both $G$-elementary; in particular, even though there are two non-unary vertices in layer 1 in the tree on the left, this tree is still $G$-elementary since those two vertices are in the same $G$-orbit. \end{example}